mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 Ubuntu Terminal Basics
 ======================

-You already know how to turn your computer and press some keys to make bits flip and colorful pixels shine in your monitor.
+You already know how to turn on your computer and press some keys to make bits flip and colorful pixels shine in your monitor.
 Here, we'll go through a few tips on Ubuntu.

 .. note::

    The world is full of smart people, and they've done some amazing stuff, like Ubuntu and Linux.
-There are endless tutorials for those and this one is not a complete one.
-We'll go through some basic tools available in Ubuntu's terminal that help with our quest to learn/use ROS2.
+There are endless tutorials for those and this is not a complete one.
+In this section, we'll go through some basic tools available in Ubuntu's terminal that help with our quest to learn/use ROS2.

 Who cares about the :program:`terminal` anyways, are you like 100 years old or something?